joshuadragon77/Music-Visualizer-2.0-Linux/README.md

 ## Story

 It was originally intended for macOS and uses Apple Script to interface with the Spotify App.
-It also originally used my own DFT engine java executable than cava to perform discrete fourirer transform on the input audio.
+It uses my own DFT engine java executable called the JadeDftEngine to perform discrete fourirer transform on the input audio.

 The other versions utilized native Java entirely and AJK Render Engine which was developed by me and my high school friends. :)